zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-7.md

 Tammy:  I wasn’t baiting him.
 We have very differe nt views on spirituality and I wanted to discuss the subject with him.

 Jim:  You were making disparaging remarks about his  faith and some of the things he holds most sacred.
-I think you were tryi ng to be provocative.
+I think you were trying to be provocative.

 Tammy:  I may have said a few things that were prov ocative, but I don’t understand how people can believe in superstitions.